-There are three different types of crossing and by crossing , we mean putting or drawing two parallel transverse lines on the front side of a cheque on upper left corner, with or without the use of the word like “& CO” “Not Negotiable”.
+There are three different types of the crossing of cheques and by check crossing, we mean putting or drawing two parallel transverse lines on the front side of a cheque on the upper left corner, with or without the use of the word like “& CO” “Not Negotiable”.

 - General crossing